slhGit/Picat/README.md

 bp.python_get_value(X,Y)	X must be a free Variable, Y must be a string.
 If possible will convert the Python variable described in Y
 				and store it in X.

-bp.python_insert_valye(X,Y)		X is a picat value, Y must be a string.
+bp.python_set_value(X,Y)		X is a picat value, Y must be a string.
 Will convert the Picat Value to Python and store it in the
 				Python environment as Y.

 				ex: